iifl-logo

 viii.
 There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961(43of1961).

-b) The Company has not been declared willful defaulter by any bank or financial institution or government or any government authority.
+b) The Company has not been declared willful defaulter by any bank or financial institution or any other lender.

 d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on short-term basis have been used for long-term purposes by the Company.